-(c) disruption of, or improper interference with, the activities of the School or of any employee, student, member of Governing Body or visitor (other than any lawful industrial action);
+(c) disruption of, or improper interference with, the activities of the School or of any employee, student, member of Board of Trustees or visitor (other than any lawful industrial action);

 (d) violent, indecent, disorderly, threatening, abusive, insulting or harassing behaviour or language (whether written, spoken or in any other form);

 (e) fraud, deceit, deception or dishonesty in relation to the School or any related activity, including research and examining;